orangeduck/mpc/README.md

 for example, redefining a parser is as simple as putting `mpc_define(self->parser, new_parser);` in a parser's action

+### supports mode changing

+this enables the ability to change lexers during run time upon a desired token being parsed, effectively doing the following:
+* the entire lexer grammer changes
+* the input buffer is maintained

 with these differences aside it is easy to create and use lexers, now back to the internals:

 ### the lexer structure